 Psychologist & Advocate

 Françoise works from a minority stress model (Meyer, 2003) acknowledging the impact of discrimination on people’s mental health and development.
-Early on in her practice, Françoise observed that living with a stigmatized minority status added health and mental health challenges to an individual’s life.
+Early on in her practice, Françoise observed that living with a stigmatized social status added health and mental health challenges to an individual’s life.
 Working for a Family and Children’s Service agency in Minnesota with individuals and families struggling with poverty taught her to question the destructive systemic forces that act upon certain members of society and to value their strengths and resiliencies.

 During her many years in Minnesota, she was a member of the original clinical team of Pride Institute, the first drug and alcohol treatment center in the world serving the lgbt community.